41-2 Report of the Charter Schools in the U.S.

 Advisory committee chair 1

-【Comment】 Particulary, the information is useful for us to re-educate the students who
+【Comment】 Particulary, the information is useful for us to re-educate the

 have dropped out of their regular schools.
 Thank you, Mr.Carol M. Holtz,Principal